On this page

 Can I have the flu vaccine if I’m pregnant or breastfeeding?

-JCVI advice recommends that you should have a flu vaccine if you are eligible.
-You should have the flu vaccine if you’re pregnant to help protect you and your baby.
-It’s safe to have the flu vaccine at any stage of pregnancy from the first few weeks up to your expected due date.
+It’s safe to have the vaccine at any stage of pregnancy from the first few weeks up to your expected due date.

-Women who have had the flu vaccine while pregnant also pass some protection on to their babies, which lasts for the first few months of their lives.
-It’s safe for women who are breastfeeding to have the vaccine.
+Those who have had the flu vaccine while pregnant also pass protection onto babies, which lasts for the first few months of their lives.

-Is the flu vaccine mandatory for staff?
+Is the flu vaccine booster mandatory for staff?

-No, having the flu vaccine is not compulsory for health and social care staff, but it helps to provide important protection for these individuals and those they
+No, having the or flu vaccine is not compulsory for health and social care staff.

 come into contact with.